 Campbell University wants parents and families to feel supported throughout their students’ college experience.
-If you have a question that is not addressed here, please feel free to contact the Office of the Vice President for Student Life at email@example.com or 910-893-1540.
+If you have a question that is not addressed here, please feel free to contact the Office of the Vice President for Student Life and Christian Mission at email@example.com or 910-893-1540.

 How do I deposit money/check balance on my student’s Camel Card?